 Pamela JeffreyPartner email@example.com

 Pamela Jeffrey (State University of New York at Buffalo Law School, J.D; Barnard College, B.A.), began her career in labor when she became a rank and file activist and then a staff organizer on District 65, UAW’s organizing drive at Columbia University that resulted in a ground‑breaking contract for university support staff.
-Jeffrey went to law school with the specific goal of returning to the labor movement: “After I saw and felt first hand the power of collective action at the workplace and the ability a union to transform workers’ lives, I never looked back.”
-Jeffrey has devoted her legal career to representing unions and workers in the robust exercise of their rights including in collective bargaining, arbitrations, litigation and before the National Labor Relations Board in unfair labor practice and representation proceedings.
-She also works extensively on internal union governance matters and compliance with DOL regulations.
+Jeffrey currently serves as General Counsel to 1199SEIU, representing over 400,000 healthcare workers.
+Jeffrey has devoted her legal career to representing unions and workers in the robust exercise of their rights including in collective bargaining, arbitrations, internal union governance, litigation and before the National Labor Relations Board in unfair labor practice and representation proceedings.

-Jeffrey currently finds inspiration in the growing number of younger workers organizing with unions including at cultural institutions in NYC and digital media throughout the country and by recent strikes including by auto workers, hotel workers and teachers in various states (including red states!) that provide inspiring examples of the power of collective action to win gains, change hearts and minds and propel others to use their collective power to achieve justice at their workplaces and beyond.
+Jeffrey currently finds inspiration in the growing number of younger workers organizing with unions including at cultural institutions in NYC and digital media throughout the country and by recent strikes in various industries that provide inspiring examples of the power of collective action to win gains, change hearts and minds and propel others to use their collective power to achieve justice at their workplaces and beyond.

-Jeffrey is a member of the ABA Section of Labor and Employment Law and its Committee on Practice and Procedure under the NLRA and serves as Union/Employee chair of the Section’s Webinar Committee, in which capacity she has moderated webinars on handling sexual harassment complaints, sexual harassment prevention, legalized marijuana and the workplace and most recently on NLRB developments.
+Jeffrey is a member of the ABA Section of Labor and Employment Law and is currently Union/Employee co-chair of its Committee on Practice and Procedure under the NLRA.

 - Labor Law